US Expat Tax In Canada – Practical Info You Need To Know

 Qualified Dividends In Canada For Your Foreign Corporation or Investment

 Since 2003, dividends paid to individual shareholders from either a domestic corporation or a “qualified foreign corporation” are subject to tax at the reduced rates applicable to certain capital gains.
-A qualified foreign corporation includes certain foreign corporations that are eligible for benefits of a comprehensive income tax treaty with the United States.
-Canada foreign corporations are unfortunately not eligible for this lower “qualified” dividend rate.
+A qualified foreign corporation includes certain foreign corporations that are eligible for the benefits of a comprehensive income tax treaty with the United States.
+Canadian foreign corporations are unfortunately not eligible for this lower “qualified” dividend rate.

 Our goal at Tax Samaritan is to provide the best counsel, advocacy and personal service for our US expat tax in Canada.
 We are not only tax preparation and representation experts, but strive to become valued business partners to American expatriates in Canada.
 Tax Samaritan is committed to understanding our client’s unique needs; every tax situation is different and requires a personal approach in providing realistic and effective solutions.